-BLUE INK BORDERS and CAPTIONS printed photographs
+BLUE INK BORDERS, studio STAMPS and CAPTIONS on printed photographs

-WILLIAM LEGRAND bookseller and conchologist
+William LEGRAND bookseller and conchologist

 Girl with bare shoulders and ringlets